 - 3.14.1 ORGANISATIONS AND RESEARCHERS should accept their duty to disseminate research outputs in a manner that reports the research and all the findings of the research accurately and without selection that could be misleading.
-Compliance with open research practices will add another layer of protection against this; the Transparency and Openness Promotion (TOP) guidelines are useful in implementing transparent research (Reference 48). - 3.14.2 Organisations and researchers should consider and mitigate risks associated with research following interpretation of early results (e.g., from rapid publications in open peer review journals where review process is incomplete or preprints) by the media, general public, or other beneficiaries. - 3.14.3 ORGANISATIONS should ensure that sponsors and funders of research respect the duty of researchers to publish their research and the findings of their research, do not discourage or suppress appropriate publication or
+They should ensure that any use of emerging tools, methods, and technologies for research adheres to, and has been declared in line with, publisher, organisational, and other requirements and guidelines.
+Compliance with open research practices will add another layer of protection against this; the Transparency and Openness Promotion (TOP) guidelines are useful in implementing transparent research (Reference 50). - 3.14.2 Organisations and researchers should consider and mitigate risks associated with research following interpretation of early results (e.g., from rapid publications in open peer review journals where review process is incomplete or preprints) by the media, general public, or other beneficiaries. - 3.14.3 Researchers must clearly disclose the use of AI for example in writing, translating, or visualising research outputs in line with funder and publisher requirements.
+Organisations should support researchers in meeting these standards. - 3.14.4 Organisations should ensure that sponsors and funders of research respect the duty of researchers to publish their research and the findings of their research, do not discourage or suppress appropriate publication or dissemination, and do not attempt to influence the presentation or interpretation of findings inappropriately.
+Practices supporting open research (including reproducibility and replicability) should be supported.

-- dissemination, and do not attempt to influence the presentation or interpretation of findings inappropriately.
-Activities leading to open research practices (including reproducibility and replicability) should be supported. - 3.14.4 Organisations should provide training and support to guide researchers in the publication and dissemination of research and the findings of research that involves confidential or proprietary information, issues relating to patents or intellectual property, findings with serious implications for public health, contractual or other legal obligations, and/or interest from the media or the general public. - 3.14.5 RESEARCHERS should address issues relating to publication and authorship, especially the roles of all collaborators and contributors, at an early stage of the design of a project, recognising that, subject to legal and ethical requirements, roles and contributions may change during the research.
-Decisions on publication and authorship/contributorship should be agreed jointly and communicated to all members of the research team (see COPE guidelines). - 3.14.6 Authorship should be restricted to those contributors and collaborators who have made a significant intellectual or practical contribution to the work.
-See the Contributor Roles Taxonomy (CRediT) guidelines (Reference 49).
+- 3.14.5 Organisations should provide training and support to guide researchers in the publication and dissemination of research and the findings of research that involves confidential or proprietary information, issues relating to patents or intellectual property, findings with serious implications for public health, contractual or other legal obligations, and/or interest from the media or the general public. - 3.14.6 RESEARCHERS should address issues relating to publication and authorship, especially the roles of all collaborators and contributors, at an early stage of the design of a project, recognising that, subject to legal and ethical requirements, roles and contributions may change during the research.
+Decisions on publication and authorship/contributorship should be agreed jointly and communicated to all members of the research team (see COPE guidelines - Reference 48). - 3.14.7 Authorship should be restricted to those contributors and collaborators who have made a significant intellectual or practical contribution to the work.
+See the Contributor Roles Taxonomy (CRediT) guidelines (Reference 51).
 No person who fulfils the criteria for authorship should be excluded from the submitted work.
 Authorship should not be allocated to honorary or "guest" authors (i.e., those who do not fulfil criteria of authorship).
 Researchers should be aware that anyone listed as an author of any work should be prepared to take public responsibility for that work and ensure its accuracy and be able to identify their contribution to it.
-For this reason, the use of generative AI as co-author is unacceptable. - COPE provides further guidance on authorship and AI (Reference 50).
+For this reason, it is unacceptable to include any AI, including but not limited to generative AI, as an author or co-author of a research output. - COPE provides further guidance on authorship and AI (Reference 52).